Sangit249/opertingsystem/week3.md

 ## 2. Installation Documentation

 The following installation steps outline how to install each selected application for testing.
-These steps assume you're working on a Linux-based server (Ubuntu/Debian-based).

  ### For stress-ng (CPU and RAM-intensive)

 - Update system packages